New & Used Lamborghini Huracan: In Depth

 The acceleration is aided by a lower power-to-weight ratio, with the chassis of the latest little Lambo using plenty of aluminum and carbon fiber.
 Weight is down to a relatively svelte 3,140 pounds.
 Lamborghini is using new bonding methods to connect the aluminum to the carbon fiber, ensuring durability and rigidity.

-No roadster version of the Huracan has yet been shown, but one is likely to follow in the next year or so.
-Higher-power models are also probably on the horizon, if Lamborghini's history is anything to go by, and may include Superleggera (lightweight) models like those offered on the Gallardo before it.
+In 2016, the Huracan is joined by a roadster version and a rear-wheel drive version, the latter dropping a few hp to power the back end exclusively.
+Higher-power models are also probably on the horizon, and if Lamborghini's history is anything to go by, the lineup may include Superleggera (lightweight) models like those offered on the Gallardo before it.